 Cambio De Tercio, South Kensington

-Located in Chelsea/South Kensington, this respected, well-established and critically acclaimed restaurant offers a Spanish tapas menu with veggie options — a rarity in the capital.
-Enjoy dishes such as eight-hour roasted tomatoes in sweet Oloroso sherry, with basil caviar and goat’s cheese.
+This respected, well-established and critically acclaimed South Ken restaurant offers a Spanish tapas menu with veggie options — a rarity in the capital.
+Enjoy dishes such as eight-hour roasted tomatoes in sweet Oloroso sherry, and Spanish omelette with Perigord truffle.

 Cambio De Tercio, 163 Old Brompton Road, SW5 0LJ